kups23/alx-low_level_programming/0x07-pointers_arrays_strings/README.md

 - 2-strchr.c function created to locate character in a string.
 - 3-strspn.c function created to print first occurance of character.
 - 4-strpbrk.c function created to search string for any occurance.
 - 5-strstr.c function created to locate a substring.
+- 7-print_chessboard.c functions prints chessboard.